• About Us

 • Periodically disconnect from Wi-Fi and perform quick scans during your session to ensure your device has not been infected.

-• Keep security features enabled, such as protection against phishing, in all applications, especially web browsers, to protect your online activity from prying eyes.
+• Keep security features, such as phishing protection, enabled in all applications, especially web browsers, to protect your online activity from prying eyes.

-• Beware of fake networks that imitate a name service Legitimate public Wi-Fi - if you see duplicate names, avoid connecting to them.
+• Beware of fake networks that imitate the name of a legitimate public Wi-Fi service; if you see duplicate names, avoid connecting to them.

-• Check if there is updates Windows before connecting to public Wi-Fi and install any pending updates.
-A fully functional system updated is better protected against new security threats.
+• Check for Windows updates before connecting to public Wi-Fi and install any pending updates.
+A fully updated is better protected against new security threats.

 This is how I keep my PC running Windows Stay safe when using public Wi-Fi.
 While these tips can help protect your PC, avoid connecting to any public Wi-Fi.
 Stick to trusted networks, such as those found at a university or library, rather than random locations.
 Also, limit your use of public Wi-Fi to essential situations, treating it as a last resort.